vanadium/website/content/syncbase/index.md

 bunch of problems simultaneously whereas those other systems each solve a subset of those problems.

-# Ready to get started?
+# Ready to Get Started?

 The initial version of Syncbase is ready for testing and evaluation by early adopters - it is suitable for prototyping, but not for production applications.